la2050/archive/_projects/2016/connecting-community-through-color.md

   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  We want to change the face of schools by bringing a massive burst of color.
+  We'll bring students, faculty, parents and neighbors together to transform blank structures to ones filled with vibrancy and lively characters while learning the fundamentals of color therapy.
+We believe that by enhancing their environment, kids of any age will be more engaged and committed to their educational journey, schools will be more welcoming, and every community can enjoy and appreciate beautiful art.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
+  - We are open to working anywhere in greater L.A.
 project_proposal_best_place: >-
   Big Sunday has been bringing people of all ages and backgrounds together for nearly twenty years.
 Our mission statement embodies the spirit of